moment/moment/README.md

 ## [Documentation](http://momentjs.com/docs/)

+## Port to ES6 (version 2.10.0)

+Moment 2.10.0 does not bring any new features, but the code is now written in es6 modules and placed inside `src/`.
+Previously `moment.js`, `locale/*.js` and `test/moment/*.js`, `test/locale/*.js` contained the source of the project.
+Now the source is in `src/`, temporary build (es5) files are placed under `build/umd/` (for running tests during development), and the `moment.js` and `locale/*.js` files are updated only on release.

+If you want to use a particular revision of the code, make sure to run `grunt transpile update-index`, so `moment.js` and `locales/*.js` are synced with `src/*`.
+We might place that in a commit hook in the future.

 ## Upgrading to 2.0.0

 There are a number of small backwards incompatible changes with version 2.0.0.
 [See the full descriptions here](https://gist.github.com/timrwood/e72f2eef320ed9e37c51#backwards-incompatible-changes)